 This is an extremely dangerous action for obvious reasons.
 If an accident occurs while a motorcycle is lane splitting, whether the motorcycle or car is at fault depends on whether lane splitting is permissible in that state, the views of the police officer and judge on lane splitting and the actions of both the motorist and motorcyclist prior to the accident.

 Currently, in the United States, lane splitting for motorcycles is legal only in the state of California.
 A lot of other states, including Georgia have deemed lane splitting illegal.
 But to be able to understand the legal reasoning for the same, it is important to understand the different forms of lane splitting.

-What’s the difference between lane splitting, lane sharing & lane filtering?
+What’s the difference between lane splitting(motorcycle lane splitting), lane sharing & lane filtering?

 Lane-splitting is when a motorcycle travels along the white line between two adjacent lanes of traffic.
 In some cases, this can allow a motorcycle to safely pass slower-moving traffic, thanks to the bike’s slim frame.
 However, this is an extremely risky endeavor with no clear accident laws.
 For this exact reason, lane splitting is illegal in Georgia

 Lane sharing in bikes is when 2 motorcycles occupy the same space in the same lane of traffic while moving in the same direction.
 Since motorcycles are small enough to fit two into a single lane, lane-sharing is common with groups of motorcyclists.
 There is no specific language banning lane sharing, but it deemed just as risky, and therefore avoided in the latest Georgia state Motorcycle Operation Manual.
 There are however claims that lane sharing can actually make the road safer for motorcyclists.
 As multiple bikes share a lane, the vehicles behind them see two taillights, effectively making it easier to be spotted and not hit.